-Given the harm that the sun’s ultraviolet (UV) rays can do to our eyes, it is essential that adults and children wear proper eye protection while outside – regardless of the season or time of day.
-Sunglasses continue to be the most effective tool for preventing immediate and long-term UV damage.
-The right pair of glasses will block UVA and UVB light – as indicated by a sticker or label on the glasses verifying UV protection.
+Given the harm that the sun’s ultraviolet (UV) rays can do to the eyes, it is essential that adults and children wear proper eye protection while outside – regardless of the season.
+Sunglasses continue to be the most effective tool for preventing immediate and long-term UV eye damage.
+The right pair of sunglasses will block UVA and UVB light – as indicated by a sticker or label on the glasses verifying UV protection.

 Consumers today have several options when it comes to eyewear.
 Anti-reflective coatings and UV treatments can be added to both sides of prescription lenses for daily protection, and a wide range of prescription sunglasses are available.